 Ask the author, “Everyone thinks X. Where are they wrong?
 What are they not thinking about?”
 “What is the best argument you can think of for why this isn’t true?”

 Some myths persist for decades.
 These days, it’s a cliché that businesses should embrace disruptive innovation.
-However, many many firms have deeply embedded infrastructures, cultures, and practices that serve them well and would be difficult, pointless, and possibly damaging to change.
-FedEx, for example, probably doesn’t need disruptive innovation, or need to fear it, either; it needs to keep expanding and defending its enormous assets.
+However, many firms have deeply embedded infrastructures, cultures, and practices that serve them well and would be difficult, pointless, and possibly damaging to change.
+FedEx, for example, probably doesn’t need disruptive innovation or to fear it; it needs to keep expanding and defending its enormous assets.
 In the research that underpinned that HBR story, we found that, indeed, few companies are using digital technology to disrupt; the vast majority are using it to improve specific parts of their operations.

 5. Challenge the author

 One author we assisted is an expert in diversity and inclusion and wanted to write about ways organizations could improve the diversity of their workforce.
 Diversity has been written about extensively, but the inclusion piece, what happens after the workforce becomes more diverse, is less well understood.
 In the resulting article, she focused on inclusion.
-If a company hires people from groups that have previously not been represented, but they find themselves excluded, or alienated, from the organization’s culture, they won’t stay long.
-And, often, people from minorities will hide those things that make them different, and that makes it more complicated to help them fit in.
+If a company hires people from groups that have previously not been represented, but they find themselves excluded or alienated from the organization’s culture, they won’t stay long.
+And often, people from minorities will hide those things that make them different, making it more complicated to help them fit in.